Understanding TimberLOK Screws vs. Hurricane Ties

 How to Install Hurricane Ties

-Hurricane ties have been an effective way to create a firm, lasting hold between a rafter or truss and a double top plate.
+Hurricane ties have been an effective way to make structural connections between a rafter or truss and the top plate.
 However, they are a time-consuming method that requires ten nails that need to be hammered into place one at a time.

-To install a hurricane tie, you need to hold the metal piece in place and drive the first nail to fix it to the truss or rafter.
-Once the first nail is driven, installers can secure the unit by hammering ten hurricane tie nails; five on the top and five on the bottom.
+To install a hurricane tie, you need to hold the metal piece in place and hammer the first nail to secure it to the truss or rafter.
+Once the first nail is in place, installers can secure the unit by hammering the remaining nails; five on the top and five on the bottom.

-Installing hurricane ties is a simple process that creates an excellent hold.
-Contractors often install hurricane ties to a deck for a secure connection, but it can take as much as 50 seconds to a minute to install a single hurricane tie.
+Installing hurricane ties is a secure method to make this connection but it can take as much as a minute to install a single hurricane tie.
 (In a demonstration, the hurricane tie required 54 seconds to install.)
-Over the course of constructing a single house or a major multi-home addition, these minutes can add up to hours, even days of work.
+Over the course of building a single-family home or a major multi-family project, these minutes can add up to a lot of time and labor, especially on large projects.

 6” TimberLOK

-The process for securing a truss or rafter with TimberLOK screws is a bit different.
+Alternatively, TimberLOK screws offer a faster and easier way of securing trusses and rafters.
+TimberLOK’s are made of carbon steel and heat-treated to achieve the right balance between strength and ductility allowing them to withstand the lateral and uplift loads placed on a truss.
 Instead of needing a hurricane tie and ten nails (and a hammer, of course), installers simply need a TimberLOK screw and a drill with the appropriate bit.

 Overall, it takes about 5 seconds to install a TimberLOK fastener.